Trans Healthcare in Singapore

 Oogachaga is a local LGBT counselling organisation.
 They provide counselling and referrals to healthcare providers for transgender clients.
 They operate on a sliding-scale model, with their fees dependent on your income.

-CHAT hub is a free community mental health screening programme for people under 30 housed at *SCAPE.
+CHAT hub is a free community mental health screening programme for youths under 30 housed at *SCAPE.
 You can call or fill in a form on their website, after which they will call you to set up an appointment in about one or two weeks.
 You will be screened by a psychiatrist who can refer you as necessary.
-One downside is that they are very thorough in assessing you for all possible mental illness, which may be tedious if you already know what you want.

 Due to the sensitivity of the information involved, feel free to contact us if you wish to find out more about pursuing transition via the public healthcare system.
 You can reach us by email at contacttransgendersg(at)gmail.com.